WEST System

 4 years agoHelpful?

-Q: null i am hoping you have some West 404 high density filler in stock, and can ship it to Canada (via UPS collect, on our UPS account).
+Q: i am hoping you have some West 404 high density filler in stock, and can ship it to Canada (via UPS collect, on our UPS account).
 Do you have any of the 15oz package or the 43 oz package of the West 404 high density filler available to ship?
 RSVP Glenn Davies at Hudson Boat Works 519-473-9864 ext 109, or email glennd@hudsonboatworks.com

 5 years ago1 Answer